boslab/structured-water/readme.md

 **pH.**
 `todo:`
-Test the pH of a 200 mL production batch before autoclaving.
+Write up beer/wine strip results and test the pH with a real meter.

 **Gravity.**
 `todo:`
-Test the cryo medium in a hydrometer.
+Test the gravity with a hydrometer.

 | ![](pictures/DMSO.water.freezing.jpg)	|